-There are various calls for graduate student travel funding, usually in fall, spring and summer.
-Ask the Program Coordinator for more information about these opportunities.
-Graduate students who are funded for travel or will be participating in conferences must see Business Manager one month before traveling to be sure you have completed the necessary forms.
+There may be various calls for graduate student travel funding, usually in fall, spring and summer.
+Ask the GRADUATE PROGRAM COORDINATOR for more information about these opportunities.
+Graduate students who are funded for travel or will be participating in conferences must see BUSI-NESS MANAGER one month before traveling to be sure you have completed the necessary forms.
 Travel forms are required to be completed by the student before travel arrangements have been made and for reimbursement after travel is completed.
-Students who receive funding from department, college, or university sources are required to submit a report, upon their return, according to guidelines from the Program Coordinator.
-When traveling, you are a representative of the MathSci department and you are expected to exhibit professional behavior.
+Students who receive funding from department, college, or university sources are required to submit a report, upon their return, according to guidelines from the GRADUATE PROGRAM COORDINATOR.
+When traveling, you are a representative of the Mathematical Sciences department and you are expected to exhibit professional behavior.